SimiaryLabs/icarus/README.md

 # icarus
 A python utility for uploading collections to pteraformer

-To run
+### To run

+Copy icarus.py into the directory you want to upload, then run:

 icarus.py -i <inputDirectory> -n <CorporaName> -c <NextAvailableCorporaID> -d <NextAvailableDocumentID>

+### To function

-To function it requires installing the following python packages
+Icarus requires installing the following python packages

 pdfminer - $ pip install pdfminer